What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 Many people report that simply returning to the same place creates a feeling of familiarity and calm.

-4. Take something from nature with you
+4. Take something from nature

 A stone.